What are Key Performance Indicators?

 What are common KPI?

 Cost KPI indicators allow you to evaluate the activities that utilize economic resources in different processes.
-This includes energy consumption, overhead costs, return on investments, and costs of correcting errors.
+This includes energy consumption, cost of raw materials, overhead costs, return on investments, and costs of correcting errors.

-Productivity KPI allow your organization to measure the efficiency of the operation.
+Productivity KPI allows your organization to measure the efficiency of the operation.
 This can include measuring the percentage of downtime your equipment or machine experience.

-Quality KPI help calculate the effectiveness of your processes.
-These numbers may be based off of number of errors occurring and the number of perfect or flawless processes.
+Quality KPI help calculates the effectiveness of your processes.
+These numbers may be based on the number of errors occurring and the number of perfect or flawless processes.
 Other ways to measure is the percentage of products that need corrective action and the number of satisfied customers.